olavim/sm-PropHunt/README.md

 Includes are relative to `addons/sourcemod/configs/prophunt/maps/`, so if you had a file `signs.cfg` in the `maps` folder, you would only write `signs.cfg` in the `#include` section, like in the example above.

 The `recurse` key specifies whether or not includes in the included file should be included as well.
 Valid values are `yes` and `no`.

-To add props yourself you will need to find out the paths.
-I used the Hammer editor (CS:GO SDK) to get the few that you can find in `default.cfg` and `de_dust2.cfg`.
-I'd appreciate if you shared your listings with me so I can update mine.

 ## Configuring whistles